 Core Stability

-The aim of core stability training is to effectively recruit the trunk musculature and then learn to control the position of the lumbar spine during dynamic movements.
-The information presented on this page is based on an article written by Raphael Brandon that was first published in the Sports Injury Bulletin.
+Core stability training aims to effectively recruit the trunk musculature and then learn to control the position of the lumbar spine during dynamic movements.

 The Muscles

 The deep trunk muscles, Transversus Abdominis (TA), multifidus (MF), Internal Oblique (IO), paraspinal, pelvic floor, are key to the active support of the lumbar spine.
-The co-contraction of these muscles produce forces via the "theracolumbar fascia" (TLF) and the "intra-abdominal pressure" (IAP) mechanism which stabilise the lumbar spine, and the paraspinal and MF muscles act directly to resist the forces acting on the lumbar spine.
+The co-contraction of these muscles produces forces via the "thoracolumbar fascia" (TLF) and the "intra-abdominal pressure" (IAP) mechanism which stabilises the lumbar spine, and the paraspinal and MF muscles act directly to resist the forces acting on the lumbar spine.

-It is not just the recruitment of these deep-trunk muscles, but how they are recruited that is important.
-Hodges and Richardson (1996) showed that the co-contraction of the TA and MF muscles occurred prior to any movement of the limbs.
-This suggests that these muscles anticipate dynamic forces that may act on the lumbar spine and stabilise the area prior to any movement.
-Hodges and Richardson showed that the timing of co-ordination of these muscles was very significant.
+It is important not just the recruitment of these deep-trunk muscles but how they are recruited.
+Research (Hodges and Richardson, 1997)[2] showed that the co-contraction of the TA and MF muscles occurred before any movement of the limbs.
+This suggests that these muscles anticipate dynamic forces that may act on the lumbar spine and stabilise the area before any movement.
+Hodges and Richardson (1997)[2] showed that the timing of coordination of these muscles was very significant.

 Training

 Having identified the key muscles and how they act, the next step is to establish how best to train these muscles.
-As with any type of strength and conditioning training, the training protocol for improving the function of the deep-trunk muscles must be specific to the task required.
-This specificity of training must take into account the type of contraction, the muscle fibre type and the anatomical position required.
-By definition, the deep-trunk muscles act as "stabilisers" and are not involved in producing movements, but instead involve static, or isometric, contractions.
-Furthermore, they must act as stabilisers continuously throughout everyday activities as well as fitness and sport activities, and so require very good endurance of low-level forces.
+As with any strength and conditioning training, the training protocol for improving the function of the deep-trunk muscles must be specific to the task required.
+This specificity of training must consider the type of contraction, the muscle fibre type and the anatomical position required.
+By definition, the deep-trunk muscles act as "stabilisers" and are not involved in producing movements but instead involve static or isometric contractions. .
+Furthermore, they must act as stabilisers continuously throughout everyday activities as well as fitness and sports activities, requiring excellent endurance of low-level forces.
 These muscles do not need to be very strong, but they must be correctly coordinated and capable of working continuously.
-In addition, we want these stabiliser muscles to act by holding the lumbar spine in the neutral position, which is the correct alignment of the pelvis that allows for the natural 'S' curve of the spine.
+Also, we want these stabiliser muscles to act by holding the lumbar spine in the neutral position, which is the correct alignment of the pelvis that allows for the spine's natural 'S' curve.
 These characteristics underpin the following deep-trunk muscle training program.

 The basics

-Core-stability training begins with learning to co-contract the TA and MF muscles effectively as this has been identified as key to the lumbar-support mechanism.
-To perform the TA and MF co-contraction, you must perform the "abdominal hollowing" technique with the spine in the neutral position.
+Core-stability training begins with learning to co-contract the TA and MF muscles effectively, which has been identified as key to the lumbar-support mechanism.
+To perform the TA and MF co-contraction, you must complete the "abdominal hollowing" technique with the spine in the neutral position.

-• Start by lying on your back with knees bent
+• Start by lying on your back with your knees bent

 • Breathe in deeply and relax all your stomach muscles